A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Preliminaries

 \subsection{Online convex optimization and its application to stochastic and offline optimization}

-In the problem of online convex optimization (OCO) \cite{Zinkevich03, Hazan07, Hazan09}, a decision maker is iteratively required to choose a point $x_t\in\mK$ where $\mK$ is a fixed convex set.
-After choosing the point $x_t$ a convex loss function $f_t(x)$ is chosen and the decision maker incurs loss $f_t(x_t)$.
-The emphasis in this model is that the loss function at time $t$ may be chosen completely arbitrarily and even in an adversarial manner given the current and past decisions of the decision maker.
-In the \textit{full information}, setting after suffering the loss, the decision maker gets full knowledge of the function $f_t$.
+The problem of online convex optimization (OCO) \cite{Zinkevich03, Hazan07, Hazan09} takes the form of the following repeated game.
+A decision maker is required on each iteration $t$ of the game to choose a point $x_t\in\mK$, where $\mK$ is a fixed convex set.
+After choosing the point $x_t$, a convex loss function $f_t(x)$ is reveled, and the decision maker incurs loss $f_t(x_t)$.
+The emphasis in this model is that the loss function on time $t$ may be chosen completely arbitrarily and even in an adversarial manner given the current and past decisions of the decision maker.
+In the \textit{full information} setting, after making his decision on time $t$, the decision maker gets full knowledge of the function $f_t$.
 In the \textit{partial information} setting (\textit{bandit}) the decision maker only learns the value $f_t(x_t)$ and does not gain any other knowledge about $f_t$.

-The standard goal in such games is to have overall loss which is not much larger than that of the best fixed point in $\mP$ in hindsight.
-Formally the goal is to minimize a quantity known has \textit{regret} which is given by,
+The standard goal in this setting is to have overall loss which is not much larger than that of the best fixed point in $\mK$, in hindsight.
+Formally the goal is to minimize a quantity known has \textit{regret} which is given by

 In certain cases, such as in the bandit setting, the decision maker must use randomness in order to make his decisions.
-In this case we consider only the expected regret, where the expectation is taken over the randomness in the algorithm of the decision maker.
+In this case we consider the expected regret, where the expectation is taken over the randomness in the algorithm of the decision maker.

 In the \textit{full information setting} and for general convex losses the optimal regret bound attainable scales like $\sqrt{T}$ \cite{CesaBianchi} where $T$ is the length of the game.
-In the case that all loss functions are strongly convex the optimal regret bound attainable scales like $\log(T)$ \cite{Hazan11}.
+In the case that all loss functions are strongly convex, the optimal regret bound attainable scales like $\log(T)$ \cite{Hazan11}.